There are many national and international foundations that over the course of time have supported INTERSOS’s activities in Italy and abroad.

 Medicus Mundi supported the opening of INTERSOS24, through the donation in kind of medical equipment.

-In 2018 Fondazione Monti Uniti di Foggia supported INTERSOS’Mobile Clinic in Foggia’s Area,to assist agricultural worker thourgh primary health care.
+In 2018 and in 2019 Fondazione Monti Uniti di Foggia supported INTERSOS’Mobile Clinic in Foggia’s Area,to assist agricultural worker thourgh primary health care.

 The Cassa di Risparmio di Calabria e Lucania Foundation supported the activities